fleetdm/fleet/docs/Deploying/Debugging.md

 **WARNING**: if Redis is suffering from performance issues, running monitor will only increase the problem.

+A less invasive way to check for more stats, if Elasticache is being used (or another system with more reporting) other metrics like current connections, replication lag if applicable, if one instance is largely overused compare to others in cluster mode, number of commands per key type could help identify what is wrong.

 ### OSQUERY

 Just like with the Fleet server, the best way to understand issues on the client side is to look at logs.

 If you are running vanilla osquery in the host, please restart the host with `--tls_dump` and `--verbose`.
 This will allow us to see more details as to what's happening in the communication with Fleet (or lack there of).
+Check the [official documentation](https://osquery.readthedocs.io/en/stable/deployment/logging/) for details as to how to locate the logs and other configurations.

 If you are running Orbit, you should add `--debug` to the command line options.
 This will get debug logs for Orbit and also for osquery automatically.
+Check the [Orbit README](https://github.com/fleetdm/fleet/blob/main/orbit/README.md#logs) for more details as to where to find Orbit specific logs.

 If you are running Fleet Desktop there's no change needed, you should see the log file in the following directories depending on the platform: